-Beforehand expression and pumping - The truth is, when we are stressed out, cortisol levels rise and oxytocin decreases.
-Oxytocin is the hormone released signaling milk to flow and the letdown reflex.
-It is the hormone that is triggered when we hear our baby cry and we leak milk.
-Heat can help you relax, release oxytocin and remove more milk during hand expression and pumping.
+Before hand expression and pumping - The truth is, when we are stressed out, cortisol levels rise, and oxytocin decreases.
+Oxytocin is the hormone released, signaling milk to flow and the milk ejection reflex.
+It is the hormone that is triggered when we think of our baby, hear a baby cry, or see or smell our baby, and we leak milk.
+Heat can help you relax, release oxytocin, and remove more milk during hand expression and pumping.
 (1)

-Increase milk supply - Using the Breast-Ease pack warm during nursing or pumping which can help elicit more letdowns means you can refill with milk more often and your milk supply may increase.
+Increase milk supply - Using the Breast-Ease pack warm during nursing or pumping, which can help elicit more let downs, means you can refill with milk more often, and your milk supply may increase.
 (2)

 Milk bleb - Gently rubbing a food-safe oil on a bleb and putting on a heat pack can help soften the tissue and make your bleb a thing of the past.
 Blebs can be painful and usually are seen on the nipple or areola.
 It may appear as a white spot.
 It is a small area of trapped milk under the skin’s surface.

-Weaning - It is best to wean slowly so your body has time to adjust and reduce your supply very gradually.
+Weaning - It is best to wean slowly so your body has time to adjust and gradually reduce your supply.
 Sometimes, there are reasons we need to help the process along faster or find ourselves with some mild engorgement during the process.
-Using a cold pack to reduce engorgement can help reduce pain and discomfort if your breasts/chest is feeling full during the weaning process.
-(3) Use a towel or the plush cover of the Breast-Ease support pack to prevent direct contact and prevent your skin from being too cold.
+Using a cold pack to reduce engorgement can reduce pain and discomfort if your breasts feel too full during the weaning process.
+(3) Use a towel or the plush cover of the Breast-Ease support pack to prevent direct contact with your skin if it is too cold.